crafter999/chromium-installer/README.md

 1. Download & install as **admin/root** using the following command `chromium-installer-updater`
 ### Linux (sandbox crash)
 There is a bug where sandboxing may not work and make Chromium crash.
 Some linux distributions does not support unprivileged user namespaces and may need the following kernel tweak.

 ```
 sysctl -w kernel.unprivileged_userns_clone=1
 ```
+***May Compromise System Security**

 # Todo